Kong/docs.konghq.com/app/docs/0.13.x/loadbalancing.md

 targets of the upstream.

-Adding and removing targets can be done with a simple HTTP request on the management API.
+Adding and removing targets can be done with a simple HTTP request on the Admin API.
 This operation is relatively cheap.
 Changing the upstream itself is more expensive as the balancer will need to be rebuilt when the number of slots change for example.